 - i.
-General At least annually, the Board shall review the Company's approach to corporate governance. - ii.
-Governing Documents Review At least annually, the Board shall review and assess the adequacy of the Company's organizing documents and by-laws, and the mandate, charters, and the role descriptions for the Board, each Board committee, the Chief Executive Officer and the Executive Chairman of the Board (the "Governing Documents") to determine if amendment is advisable, and if so, approve amendments to the Governing Documents. - iii.
-Performance Assessment At least annually, the Board shall evaluate the performance of the Board, the individual directors, each Board committee and the Executive Chairman of the Board against their respective mandates and any other criteria the Board considers appropriate. - iv.
-Director Independence At least annually, the Board shall evaluate the director independence standards established by the Board and the Board's ability to act independently from management in fulfilling its duties. - v.
-Governance Disclosure The Board shall prepare, in conjunction with management, corporate governance disclosure for the Company's annual reports and management information circulars.
+General On the recommendation of the Corporate Governance and Nominating Committee ("Nominating Committee"), the Board shall review the Company's approach to corporate governance. - ii.
+Governing Documents Review At least annually, the Board shall review and assess the adequacy of the Company's organizing documents and by-laws, and on the recommendation of the Nominating Committee, the mandate, charters, and the role descriptions for the Board, each Board committee, the Chief Executive Officer and the Executive Chairman of the Board (the "Governing Documents") to determine if amendment is advisable, and if so, approve amendments to the Governing Documents. - iii.
+Performance Assessment At least annually, the Board shall evaluate the performance of the Board, the individual directors, each Board committee and the Executive Chairman of the Board against their respective mandates and any other criteria the Board, on the recommendation of the Nominating Committee, considers appropriate. - iv.
+Director Independence At least annually, the Board, with the assistance of the Nominating Committee, shall evaluate the director independence standards established by the Board and the Board's ability to act independently from management in fulfilling its duties.